UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_02.md

 # Advanced Selections

-Notes: In this chapter we will learn how to create new types of selections such as clicks and hovers.
+Notes: In this chapter we will learn how to create new types of selections such as clicking on or hovering over points to select them.

 We will also see how to link selections between charts that do not stem from the same base chart, and how to add selections to geographical visualizations.

 ---